aeimo/staicy/README.md

 🔗 Open in draw.io: https://app.diagrams.net/?mode=google&fileId=1ldI60cGw-PEy_kAvBpR_lth2ru0VUjEB
 ```
 ![Alt text](images/my-image10.png)

 13) Click open with draw.io.
 Then click File -> Embed -> IFrame.
 Leave the default settings and click create.
 Copy the link within the iframe where it says src="LongLinkHere".
 Then close that pop-up window.

 14) In staicy/frontend/src/pages open LandingPage.tsx.
 Scroll to line 478 and enter this link where it says src="ENTER_YOUR_OWN_DRAWIO_EMBED_URL_HERE".

 15) Now the repository links a drawing directly to your google drive.

+## How to Open App
+After the above setup, you are ready to use the feature.

+### Option 1 (Preferred)
+Open two terminals.
+In one cd to the backend director.
+In the other cd to the frontend directoy.
+From the backend directory, run
+`npx ts-node src/server.ts`
+From the frontend directory, run
+`npm run dev`
+In a browser, search localhost:3000

+### Option 2
+From the staicy root directory run `npm run dev`
+In a browser, search localhost:3000

 ## 🏗️ Architecture